aliyun/terraform-provider-alibabacloudstack/website/docs/r/edas_cluster.html.markdown

 * `cluster_name` - (Required, ForceNew) The name of the cluster that you want to create.
 * `cluster_type` - (Required, ForceNew) The type of the cluster that you want to create.
 Valid values only: 2: ECS cluster.
 * `network_mode` - (Required, ForceNew) The network type of the cluster that you want to create.
 Valid values: 1: classic network.
 2: VPC.
-* `logical_region_id` - (Optional, ForceNew) The ID of the namespace where you want to create the application.
+* `region_id` - (Optional, ForceNew) The ID of the namespace where you want to create the application.
 You can call the ListUserDefineRegion operation to query the namespace ID.
 * `vpc_id` - (Optional, ForceNew) The ID of the Virtual Private Cloud (VPC) for the cluster.

 ## Attributes Reference